Frequently Asked Questions About IVF

 Are children born through IVF different?

-Children born through IVF are not different.
-In natural pregnancies, egg and sperm cells fertilize inside the mother's uterus to form the embryo.
-In IVF, reproductive cells from the mother and father are fertilized in a laboratory environment and then transferred to the mother’s uterus.
+Children born through IVF treatment are not different.
+In pregnancies that occur naturally, that is, inside the body, the egg and sperm cells are fertilized in the prospective mother’s body and form the embryo.
+In IVF treatment, reproductive cells taken from the mother and father are fertilized in a laboratory environment and then transferred to the prospective mother’s uterus.

-There is no difference between children born through IVF and those born naturally.
-The eggs, sperm cells, and embryos selected in IVF are of the highest quality.
-Therefore, it can be said that pregnancy occurs with healthier cells.
+There is no difference between children born through IVF and those born through natural pregnancy.
+In IVF treatment, the selected egg and sperm cells and embryos are the highest quality ones.
+Therefore, it can be said that pregnancy is achieved with healthier cells.